Creative in New York, NY

-I have lectured on contemporary US politics as an adjunct professor- focusing on the corrosive influence of money in manipulating the democratic process.
-I contribute to various print and online journals on political and social issues.
+I have been a contributing writer to a host of publications mainly on current social issues and a lecturer on contemporary US politics as an adjunct professor- focusing on the corrosive influence of money in politics.
 News outlets CNBC, NPR, NBC, ABC, FOX, Channel One (Britain) and ORF (Austria) have featured me as a guest.
-Social and political activism have landed me in jail several times, and I escaped arrest many more.